A college degree is one signal.

 Translate it into the language employers understand.

-If you need resume support, read How to Create a Standout Resume and ATS-Friendly Resume.
+If you need resume support, read How to Create a Standout Resume, ATS-Friendly Resume, and How to Get Recruiters to Find You on LinkedIn.

 Do not only search “jobs without a degree.”